sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 And before the [Object.assign()](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) method in ECMAScript 2015, we didn’t even try to avoid mutations: it was too painful.

-Redux has a great [page on immutable update patterns](https://redux.js.org/recipes/structuring-reducers/immutable-update-patterns): it describes patterns for updating arrays and objects without mutations, and it’s useful even if we don’t use Redux.
+I> Redux has a great [page on immutable update patterns](https://redux.js.org/recipes/structuring-reducers/immutable-update-patterns): it describes patterns for updating arrays and objects without mutations, and it’s useful even if we don’t use Redux.

 And still, spread syntax quickly gets incredibly verbose: